Beware of scams in Cuba

-Although the crime rate in Cuba is quite low, of course there are nevertheless some scammers doing their business and some people trying to sell you some stuff.
-On the one hand I can understand those people as they really poor.
+Although the crime rate in Cuba is quite low, there are scammers doing their business and besides that, several people trying to sell you some stuff.
+On the one hand I can understand those people as they are really poor.
 On the other hand I don’t see why I should be bamboozled.
 Hence, I will show you the commonest methods of sales pitches and scams in Cuba.
 The sad thing is that I experienced those on first-hand, so I know what I am talking about.
-Read on and take this information to avoid to be ripped off in Cuba.
+Read on and take this information to avoid to be ripped off in Cuba, folks.

 When you hear this sentence, you can be sure that someone wants to sell you either cigars or rum.
-And these persons tell you that allegedly their stuff is cheaper than elsewhere and has the same good quality.
-I did not buy anything as I don’t like neither cigars nor rum, so it’s up to you, folks to take this risk and to try it out.
+And these persons will tell you that their stuff is cheaper than elsewhere but has the same good quality.
+I did not buy anything as I don’t like neither cigars nor rum.
+So it’s up to you, folks to take this risk and to try it out.
 If you made some experience with that, please leave a comment for the other readers.

-The fact remains that you will hear this sentence quite often and after a while this could become very annoying and make you aggressive.
+The fact remains that you will hear this sentence quite often.
+After a while this could become very annoying and make you aggressive.
 Therefore stay calm and ignore these people for it’s no use to get angry.

-The next thing you will be confronted with is when you are in Havana or another town, that several locals will offer you a guided tour.
-Don’t agree with that, for it is usually a scammer.
+The next thing you will be confronted with is when you are in Havana or another town with tourstic points of interest.
+Several people will offer you a guided tour there.
+Don’t agree with that, because it is usually a scammer.
 For in reality those people have no clue about a professional guided tour.
-They might be born in Havana, Trinidad, Matanzas, Santa Clara and so on, but the only thing they would do is to walk besides you and tell you: “This is a school, this is a hotel, this is a library.”
+They might be born in Havana, Trinidad, Matanzas, Santa Clara and so on, but the only thing they would do, is to walk besides you and tell you: “This is a school, this is a hotel, this is a library.”
 If you would ask some details, they would lie to you just to make a professional impression.

-If someone wants to make a photo with you camera
+If someone wants to make a photo with your camera

 Taking a tour with a classic car through Havana

-In Havana there are a lot of private people offering a tour with a classic car through Havana.
-There is no reason to reject this but you need to ask for the price really detailed.
-One those bastards told us we can make a tour for 30 CUC and showed us a “catalogue” with pictures of sight seeings in Havana.
+In Havana there are several people offering a tour with a classic car through Havana.
+There is no reason to reject this, but you need to ask for the price really detailed.
+One of those bastards told us we can take a tour for 30 CUC and showed us a “catalogue” with pictures of sight seeings in Havana.
 He said: “For 30 CUC I bring you to all these places”.
-But after one hour he suddenly said: The hour is over, if you want to go further you need to pay again 30 CUC for the next hour.
+But after one hour he suddenly said: The hour is over, if you want to go further, you need to pay again 30 CUC for the next hour.
 At this point I told him, he shall bring us back.
-Therefore, ask for more details when you would like to take a tour with a vintage car through Havana (or other cities).
+Therefore, ask for more details when you would like to take a tour with a vintage car through Havana (or through other cities).

 Okay folks, that’s it.
 I hope, I could give you some useful information.
 If you have been scammed in Cuba, please share you experience by leaving a comment.
 But please, don’t think now, Cuba is a place where you would been chased all the time.